Line of credit vs. credit card: What’s the difference?

 HELOCs often have a draw period as well, which is a span of time when you can borrow money.
 After the draw period, you may be required to pay the total amount you owe right away, or you may be given a window of time during which you can make payments.

-A personal line of credit is not secured.
+A personal line of credit (PLOC) is typically not secured.
 To be approved, you may need to have an existing checking account with the bank or credit union that’s issuing the credit line.
 After you borrow, you’ll receive a bill each month, and you’ll need to make at least a minimum monthly payment.
 The interest rate can generally rise or fall depending on market conditions.

 Does a line of credit affect your credit score?

-- Length of credit history: Opening a new line of credit decreases the average age of your accounts.
+- Length of credit history.
+Opening a new line of credit decreases the average age of your accounts.
 This can lower your credit score, particularly if you don’t have a lengthy credit history.

-- Credit mix: When you open a credit line, you add a revolving credit account to your credit history, which can improve your credit mix if you didn’t previously have any revolving accounts.
+- Credit mix.
+When you open a credit line, you add a revolving credit account to your credit history, which can improve your credit mix if you didn’t previously have any revolving accounts.
 Having a variety of different types of accounts to your name may raise your credit score.

 When should you use a personal line of credit?

-A personal line of credit gives you more flexibility than a one-time personal loan, and the terms may be more favorable than a credit card when it comes to carrying a larger balance you need to pay off over time.
+A personal line of credit gives you more flexibility than a one-time personal loan, and the terms may be more favorable than a credit card when it comes to carrying a large balance you need to pay off over time.

 What is a credit card?